maryrosecook/coquette/README.md

 # Coquette

-A JavaScript game micro framework.
+A micro framework for JavaScript games.

 Handles collision detection, the game update loop, keyboard input and canvas rendering.